top of page

 The fourth moment is called kurtosis.
 Before jumping into kurtosis, let's summarize how we got here.
 As found in the previous moments, our attention has been drawn toward the center of the distribution.
 However, each subsequent moment has been steadily moving away from that center.
 While the earliest moments accept the world as more certain, the last two moments acknowledge the volatility inevitably present in our lives.

 Kurtosis has the opposite attention focal point.
 We will now focus on the tails or outliers of those distributions.
 As we will discover, the way of thinking in the tails is VERY DIFFERENT than the thinking in the center.
 Kurtosis, or 'thickness of tails,' helps us understand the degree to which uncertainty impacts a distribution.
 In our big block, multiple unknown paths exist in the big block.
-These are the dark, solid uncertainty lines representing unknown outcomes.
+These are the dark, solid uncertainty lines (Y3) representing unknown outcomes.

 Human systems typically have ‘fat tail’ distributions indicating that uncertainty is even more prevalent than in normal tails.
 Fatter tails occur because the human system's central tendency attractors include many other attractors besides gravity.
+Because there are more attractors, there are more ways for observations to be pulled toward the tails.
+Sometimes these attractors interact in unexpected ways, further increasing the pull and amplifying extreme outcomes.
 Tail thickness is indicated by kurtosis.
 This is why traditional risk measures, often relying on an assumption of normality, do not work well in typically dynamic systems.
-The great financial crisis of 2008-09 is an example.
-The compounding complexities of the environment led to loss outcomes not anticipated in the normal space.
-It was the layering of dynamic risks and exponential growth leading to losses only predictable in the context of thick tails and excess kurtosis.
-Nicholas Nassim Taleb is an author, researcher, former bond trader, and expert on fat tails.
-He offers a cautionary suggestion for kurtosis:

 "Everything in empirical science is based on the law of large numbers.
 Remember that it fails under fat tails." - N.N Taleb